ak-tiwary/MOT_from_Scratch/README.md

 TO DO:

-* Add an appearance model using ideas from the Simple Cues and Bag of Tricks papers.
+* Add an appearance model using ideas from [Simple Cues Lead to a Strong Multi-Object Tracker (2022)](https://arxiv.org/pdf/2206.04656.pdf) and [Bag of tricks for ReID paper](https://arxiv.org/pdf/1903.07071.pdf).
   * Add active and inactive track handling.
   * Rework code to make it easier to modify.
 Move the code from update into helper functions so update can be easier to modify.
   * Use proxy distance averaged over all previous appearances for inactive tracks.